Alaricus/clicker-tutorial-react/README.md

 If you already tried playing the game or looked at the source code you may have noticed that we can also sell autoclickers.
 This is achieved in exactly the same way as buying.
 We added a ‘decrease’ action to the `reducer` function, as well as the sell button and a `sell` function to `Autoclicker` component.

 Another extra feature is an improvement to the efficiency of our app.
-Since the game re-renders every second due to the `state` being changed on each iteration of `setInterval`, we ended up re-rendering every single `Autocliker` component as well, even the ones that didn’t change at all and didn’t need re-rendering.
-To address that we memoized the `Autoclicker`.
+Since the game re-renders every second due to the `state` being changed on each iteration of `setInterval` as well as during the user's own clicks, we ended up re-rendering every single `Autocliker` component as well, even the ones that didn’t change at all and didn’t need re-rendering.
+To address that we can memoize the `Autoclicker`.
 Now it will only ever re-render if the incoming props will change.
 Let’s say the `amount` increased or decreased, or the state of the button (the `enabled` prop) changed.
 The component will re-render then.
 Otherwise it will stay exactly as it was.
-To do that we are using the [memo()](https://reactjs.org/docs/react-api.html#reactmemo) function that comes with React.
+To do that we are using the [memo()](https://reactjs.org/docs/react-api.html#reactmemo) function that comes with React to wrap our entire component.

 Ok, that's really it this time.
 I promise.
 Thank you for reading and I hope this was useful to you.